Verpous/AlwaysShadow/README.md

 `S` - Makes this line match any command lines of which it is a substring, as opposed to the default behavior where the lines must match exactly.
 This means that instead of copying long ugly command lines, you can pick a pretty part of the command line to use (like the exe).
 But **make sure** that the line won't also match things you don't want it to.

+`N` - Makes this line be matched against the name of the program executable instead of the command line.
+To find out a program's name, go to Task Manager same as above and enable "Process name".

 `I` - Makes this line be ignored.
 You can use this to add comments.

 The repo includes an example Whitelist.txt but **it is only for example**, as the exact command lines may be different on your PC.